crisprss/crisprss/README.md

    Worked as an intern at @chaitin.
 [Security Strategy Research Team] worked as an intern at @KeenLab [Web Security]

-🌱 Bug hunting for Windows & Macos & Java web application
+🌱 Bug hunting for Windows & Macos & Java web application.
+[MSRC MVR 2024]

-✨ Here is the CVE list of mine in current year 2024: [CVE-2024](https://github.com/crisprss/CVEs)
+✨ Here is the CVE list of mine: [CVEs](https://github.com/crisprss/CVEs)

 📫 How to reach me: [https://crisprx.top](https://crisprx.top)